Efficient Simulation and Calibration of the Rough Bergomi Model via Wasserstein Distance: Simulation of the rBergomi model

 \subsection{Kernel approximation}

 The simulation of the Volterra process $I_t$ in \eqref{eq: Volterra process} leads to the primary computational challenge.
+To address this, we approximate the fractional kernel $K(t) = t^{H-1/2}, H \in (0, 1/2)$ by a sum of exponentials (SOE).
+We emphasize that this approximation strategy is not introduced in the present paper but is based on the constructive SOE approximation theory for power-law kernels developed in \cite{jiang2017fast}, which provides explicit uniform approximation error bounds away from the origin.

-Our approximation scheme begins with the Laplace transform of the fractional kernel $K(t) = t^{H-1/2}$, which is completely monotone \footnote{A function $g\br{x}$ is completely monotone if it satisfies $(-1)^kg^{(k)}(x) \geq 0$ for all $x >0$ and $k = 0,1,2,\cdots$.}.
+To connect our setting with that framework, we begin with the Laplace transform of the power-law kernel $K(t) = t^{H-1/2}$, which is completely monotone \footnote{A function $g\br{x}$ is completely monotone if it satisfies $(-1)^kg^{(k)}(x) \geq 0$ for all $x >0$ and $k \in\mathbb{N}_{\geq 0}$.}.
 By Bernstein's theorem \cite{Widder:1941}, it can be expressed as: